nirsky/react-native-scaling-example/README.md

-<h1>Make your React-Native App Look Great in Every Size</h1>
+<h1>Size Matters: How I Used React Native to Make my App Look Great on Every Device</h1>

 *Every example on this post can be found [here](https://github.com/Nirsky/react-native-scaling-example).*

-Have you ever had your designer hand you a cool design for your React-Native app that you developed on, say, an iPhone 7 - and when you try to run it on a tablet, it looks like it was left in the dryer for too long?
+Have you ever had your designer hand you a cool design for your React Native app that you developed on, say, an iPhone 7 - and when you try to run it on a tablet, it looks like it was left in the dryer for too long?
 <br/>
 That's probably because the design was created using pixels whereas all dimensions in React Native are unitless, represented by “dp” (density-independent pixels).
 Simply put - the bigger your device is, the more dp it'll have.
 <br/>
-When working with React-Native, the iPhone 7 has **375dp** width and **667dp** height and a Galaxy Tab A 8.0" Tablet (the one I'm using) has **768dp** width and **1024dp** height.
+When working with React Native, the iPhone 7 has **375dp** width and **667dp** height and a Galaxy Tab A 8.0" Tablet (the one I'm using) has **768dp** width and **1024dp** height.
 <br/>
 So while a `<View style={{width: 300, height: 450}}/>` will cover most of your iPhone's screen, it will cover less than half of your tablet's screen.